VictorAlbertos/Jolyglot/README.md

 # Jolyglot
 Jolyglot allows to convert objects to and from Json without depending on any concrete implementation.
-Thus, you can happy code agains this [polyglot abstraction](https://github.com/VictorAlbertos/Jolyglot/blob/master/api/src/main/java/io/victoralbertos/jolyglot/Jolyglot.java), and let the clients of your library choose whatever json provider which better suits their needs.
+Thus, you can happy code against this [polyglot abstraction](https://github.com/VictorAlbertos/Jolyglot/blob/master/api/src/main/java/io/victoralbertos/jolyglot/Jolyglot.java), and let the clients of your library choose whatever json provider which better suits their needs.

 ## Available Json providers:
 * [Gson](https://github.com/google/gson).